 Trend alert!
 Introducing VR wedding videos…

 The latest wedding video trend is here, and it’s perfect for tech-lovers – move over drones, it’s time for VR wedding videos!
+Find out all of the information here!

 What if, instead of just watching your wedding video back, you could relive it?
 This fun new kind of wedding video means that you can simply put on a VR headset and relive the memories in full 360 degrees!
 You’ll be able to hear the day as well as see it, which means that it’s a great opportunity to listen back to the ceremony or speeches while being able to see everyone, including guests you might have missed on the day.
 It’ll be as though you’re back at the wedding!